nekoium/lumenfold/README.md

 The MVP is done when:

 - the application starts with one documented command;
-- the source-to-question-to-citation-to-note workflow works end to end;
+- the source-to-question-to-citation-to-approved-note workflow works end to end;
+- AI-generated study-set instruments can be previewed, approved, and stored as portable files;
+- one SRS review and one quiz session work without another AI call;
 - the workflow works in deterministic demo mode without external credentials;
 - the real provider path works when configured;
 - provider failures produce a recoverable fallback instead of a blank screen;
-- saved notes persist in the browser-side virtual vault;
+- source, note, and instrument content remain separate in the virtual vault;
-- notes can be reopened after a page refresh;
+- saved work can be reopened after a page refresh;
-- the virtual vault exports to a documented archive containing readable Markdown and source files;
+- the virtual vault exports to a documented archive containing readable Markdown, source files, and review-state JSON;
 - an exported vault can be imported again;
 - the repository contains no secrets;
 - a clean build passes;